CORPORATE MISSION STATEMENT

 - United Community Health Center – Maria Auxiliadora, Inc. – Rodolfo Jimenez, DO, Chief Executive Officer

-- Valle del Sol – Kurt Sheppard, Chief Executive Officer
+- Valle del Sol – Carmen Heredia, Chief Executive Officer

 - Wesley Community Center – Blaine Bandi, Chief Administrative Officer

-- Arizona Alliance for Community Health Centers, John McDonald, Chief Executive Officer
+- Arizona Alliance for Community Health Centers, Shawn Frick, Chief Executive Officer

 Interim President and Chief Executive Officer

 The CEO provides day-to-day direction to CVN’s management team in all activities related to CVN’s integrated services network, including clinical integration and any external grant funding for projects.
 The CEO is an ex officio member of the Board of Directors and both the Executive and Quality/Clinical Management Committees of the Board.

 The Director of Program Services has responsibility for providing oversight to all components of member, operations, and network management for CVN, including administration of network-shared support services, all grant related activities, and other initiatives to leverage the use of health information technology and analytics for value-based care.